Sunday Morning Sunshine

 "Sunday Morning Sunshine" is a song written and performed by Harry Chapin.
 The song was included on his 1972 album, Sniper and Other Love Songs.
 The song was released as a single the same year as his top 20 hit, "Taxi" and debut album, Heads & Tales.
 Cash Box described it as a "realistic look at city life."
+Record World said to "look for this melodic self-penning to be covered often and well."
 The song charted on the Billboard Hot 100, however it received more commercial success when it charted as a top 30 on the Billboard Adult Contemporary.
 The song has also been included on numerous posthumous compilation albums.
 King Biscuit Flower Hour recorded a live performance of the song for the show.